BardicDefense/purple-hack/README.md

   When wielded during cautious exploration, has a 2-in-6 chance of setting off most traps.
 - **Rope, hemp, 3/8" (L)**: Holds 250lbs, 50' length.
-- **Scroll case, leather (M)**: Each holds up to 10 spell ranks in spell scrolls.
+- **Scroll case, leather (M)**: Each holds up to 10 spell Ranks in spell scrolls.
 - **Shovel (L)**: Excavating tool doubles as an improvised medium weapon.
 - **Sledgehammer (L)**: Excavating tool doubles as an improvised medium weapon.
-- **Torch (S)**: Burns for 1 hour, illuminating a 40' radius.
+- **Torch, wax (S)**: Burns for 1 hour, illuminating a 40' radius.
 Will remain lit if dropped to the ground or thrown.
 Can be used as a small weapon without dousing it; some targets take further damage due to the fire.
 Also useful to burn away rot grubs, green slime, and webs.
 - **Twine, hemp, 1/8" (S)**: Ball, holds 10lbs, 100' length.
 - **Vial, glass (S)**: 4oz, 1.4" dia, 5" high, cork stopper.

 Finally, you can add "costed" items, which do cost money at character creation.

-**Note**: After character creation, all items you buy in the world are "costed items," even if they appear on the free list above; their prices may differ from the prices below.
+> _**Note**: After character creation, all items you buy in the world are
+> "costed items," even if they appear on the free list above; their prices may
+> differ from the prices below._

 ### Costed Items

-> [!NOTE] 40 copper farthings (f.) = 10 silver pence (d.) = 1 gold noble (g.)
+> _40 copper farthings (f.) = 10 silver pence (d.) = 1 gold noble (g.)_

 | Item                                | Cost |
 | ----------------------------------- | ---- |